Our 10 favorite Sean Connery looks at the movies – Reel

 © Sunset Boulevard/Corbis via Getty Images

-Harrison Ford and Sean Connery in “Indiana Jones and the Last Crusade”, 1989.
+Harrison Ford and Sean Connery in "Indiana Jones and the Last Crusade," 1989.

-In this sense, the first half of “Indiana Jones and the Last Crusade” is particularly successful.
-Steven Spielberg knows his job, Sean Connery does too and the tandem he forms with Harrison Ford is quite tasty.
+In this sense, the first half of "Indiana Jones and the Last Crusade" is particularly successful.
+Steven Spielberg knows his job, Sean Connery too and the tandem he forms with Harrison Ford is quite tasty.

-10. THE STYLE FOUND
+10. STYLE FOUND

-MEET FORRESTER ” (GUS VANT SANT, 2000)
+" MEETING FORRESTER " (GUS VANT SANT, 2000)

-Sean Connery's last major film role was that of a reclusive writer, who watches the world go by from the window of his Bronx apartment building.
+Sean Connery's last major film role was that of a reclusive writer who watches the world go by from the window of his Bronx apartment building.
 Outside, young people play basketball, dress in streetwear and go to high school.

 sean connery forrester gus van sant cardigan scarf blue multicolor